 NPT’s classic tour provides an overview of Nantucket in its heyday and focuses on the portion of Main Street between the Pacific National Bank and the Civil War Monument.
 Learn about the street’s development and the area’s early residents and architectural styles, as well as how the houses have come to symbolize the island’s whaling era.
 Participants in the 75 minute tour will receive a copy of the NPT’s highly acclaimed history, A Walk Down Main Street.

-Every Thursday starting June 20th 9:30 am
+Every Thursday starting in June at 9:30 am (dates TBD)

 Meet outside of the NPT office, 55 Main Street. $10 per person.

 Join NPT Executive Director Michael May, who shares his knowledge of this unique fishing settlement at the eastern edge of the island.
 The 75 minute tour focuses on the early “whalehouses” as well as the village’s boom as a seaside resort and actors colony at the end of the 1800s.
 Meet at ‘Sconset’s Pump Square (New and Shell Streets).
 Cost is $10 per person.